dtekcth/data101/src/studies/chalmers_apps.md

 ## AppsAnywhere

-On Windows you can login to [Chalmers Apps](https://apps.chalmers.se) using CID@chalmers.se as your username and the password you set for your CID.
-The first time you do this you will be asked if you have installed _AppsAnywhere_.
+On Windows you can install _AppsAnywhere_ directly on your computer.
+Login to [Chalmers Apps](https://apps.chalmers.se) using CID@chalmers.se as your username and the password you set for your CID.
+The first time you do this you will be asked if you have installed AppsAnywhere.
 Click on `Install Now` and it should start downloading.
 Follow the on screen instructions.
 You should now see a pop-up saying "This site is trying to open AppsAnywhere Launcher".
 Make sure the checkbox is ticked and click on `Open`.
 You might get another pop-up saying that validation failed.
 In that case, click on `Retry Validation`.
 If it succeeds, click on `Close Troubleshooter`.
 You should now be finished with the installation.
 If you see the pop-up asking you if AppsAnywhere is installed again, just click `I Already Have It`.

 {{ end }}